White-throated robin: Relationships

 It was formerly classed as a member of the thrush family, Turdidae, but is now more generally considered to be an Old World flycatcher, family Muscicapidae.
 It, and similar passerine species, are often called chats.

 Description

 This species is larger than the European robin, having a length of 16 cm and a wingspan of 28 cm.
 The breeding male has lead-grey upperparts, a black face with a white throat and supercilium, and orange underparts.
 The tail is black, as is the strong bill.
 Females are plainer, mainly grey apart from a black tail, hints of orange on the flanks, and some white throat streaks.

 Song

 The male's song is a fast twittering, given from a bush or in flight.
 The call of this species is a chis-it double note, like that of the pied wagtail.

 Food

-Though it is insectivorous, it will also eat fruit during autumn.
+ّWhite-throated robinis insectivorous.
+In addition to insects and fruit, the white-throated robin has been observed foraging for small invertebrates on the ground or in low vegetation, particularly during the breeding season when protein-rich prey is important for chick development.